Skiing in Val Gardena and Alpe di Siusi: Ultimate Guide to Italy’s Best Ski Resort

 The counter-clockwise circuit packs an exciting mix of adrenaline on some of Val Gardena’s most famous slopes, including the black Saslong, and gentler and slower runs on sun-lit snowy meadows of Alpe di Siusi.

-There are quite a few detours and extras possible, so you can easily make this into a whole day of skiing adventure with heaps of amazing scenery to soak in.
+There are quite a few detours and extras possible, so you can easily make this into a whole day of skiing adventure.

 Another great news is that any of Val Gardena’s villages, as well as Alpe di Siusi, offer easy access to Val Gardena Ronda, making any of them a great starting point.